Benson-Genomics-Lab/TRF/README.md

 ## What's New ##

 ### New For Version 4.09 (Feb 22, 2016) ###
+ - this version fixes issues with centromeres in HG38
  - new -l/-L flag allows the user to specify the length of the longest expected TR array in the input sequence, in millions.
 The default value is 2, for 2 million bp.
 For HG38, a value of 6 is necessary.

 	Example usage: